hexpay-day/stake-manager/README.md

 yarn run build
 ```

-note: sometimes tests fail if your network connection is a little slow at the time and are running for the first time after a fresh install or deleting the cache
+***NOTE: sometimes tests fail if your network connection is a little slow at the time and are running for the first time after a fresh install or deleting the cache***

 run tests
 ```bash